Shtivi/RDR2-Duels/README.md

 - Much inspired by the real duels in the game.
 - Adds an option to duel any npc.
 - Customizable settings.
-- Cinematic duels, converstaions and sound effects.
+- Cinematic duels, converstaions, animations and sound effects.
 - Controller friendly.

 ### Installation: